Elias Díaz Preview, Player Props: Rockies vs. Diamondbacks

-The Colorado Rockies, including Elias Diaz (.212 batting average in his past 10 games), battle starting pitcher Merrill Kelly and the Arizona Diamondbacks at Chase Field, Monday at 4:10 PM ET.
+Elias Diaz -- with an on-base percentage of .250 in his past 10 games, 65 points lower than his season-long percentage -- will be in action for the Colorado Rockies versus the Arizona Diamondbacks, with Brandon Pfaadt on the mound, on September 5 at 9:40 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Blue Jays.
+He strung together two hits (going 2-for-4 with a double and an RBI) in his last game against the Diamondbacks.

 Elias Díaz Game Info & Props vs. the Diamondbacks